ALavault/alavault.github.io/_posts/2020-06-18-gtr_tuto_1_instrument.md

 Do you have any questions ?
 Do you want to complain if your fingers hurt ?
 Click [here !](mailto:apeiron.prod@gmail.com?subject=[Simple Guitar]) to write a mail !

+If you liked this, by all means, share the word with the world \o/